heyman333/react-native-awesome-alert/README.md

 }
 ```

-#### The above keys are uesd for styling the entire `view`. you just pass the object value like this
+#### The above keys are used for styling the entire `view`.
+You just pass the object value like this

 ```js
 <AwesomeAlert